vitormhenrique/OctoPrint-Enclosure/README.md

 For heating my enclosure I got a $15 [lasko](http://www.amazon.com/gp/product/B003XDTWN2?psc=1&redirect=true&ref_=oh_aui_search_detailpage) inside my encosure.
 I opened it and added a relay to the mains wire.

-**CAUTION: VOLTAGE ON MAINS WIRE CAN KILL YOU, ONLY ATTEMPT TO DO THIS IF YOU KNOW WHAT YOU ARE DOING, AND DO AT YOUR OWN RISK**
+**CAUTION: VOLTAGE ON MAINS WIRE CAN KILL YOU, ONLY ATTEMPT TO DO THIS IF YOU KNOW WHAT YOU ARE DOING, AND DO AT YOUR OWN RISK **

 **CAUTION 2: THIS HEATER IS NOT INTENDED TO FUNCTION THIS WAY AND IT MIGHT BE A FIRE HAZARD.
 DO IT AT YOUR OWN RISK**

 The relays module that I used can be found [here](http://www.amazon.com/gp/product/B0057OC6D8?psc=1&redirect=true&ref_=oh_aui_search_detailpage).
-You need active-low configuration on it (jumper between JD-VCC).
+Those relays are active low, that means that they will turn on when you put LOW on the output of your pin.
+In orther to not fry your r-pi connect 3.3v to VCC, 5V to JD-VCC and Ground to GND.

 ## Setup